system-er/Godot3DInterpreter/README.md

 PRINT "[hello world]
 and the string is printed to GODOT-output.

+if you type an expression like 2 * 2, the result will be printed to Godotoutput.

 or you type:
 FORWARD 30
 and enter with Return, you see a 3D-line of MeshInstance3D.
 Then enter